Mission

 Awareness/Education:

-We develop and introduce evidence-based, locally adaptable and culturally appropriate cancer awareness and educational programs.
+We develop and implement evidence-based, culturally relevant cancer awareness and educational programs.

 Support:

-We create new, and/or expand on existing cancer support groups using established, successful models and adapting them to fit the local culture and resources of each country.
+We create or expand cancer support groups, adapting successful models to fit local cultures and available resources.

 Advocacy: